krishnapriya25/E-Airlines-IOS-Application/README.md

 It provides a simple iOS interface to execute flight travel related tasks like getting flight status (by flight number, flight route and arrival airport), flight schedules and finding nearest airports.
-This project uses API provided by Lufthansa.Below are the images from the IOS Application:
+This project uses API provided by Lufthansa.Below are some of the images from the IOS Application:

 ![By Flight Number](https://github.com/krishnapriya25/E-Airlines-IOS-Application/blob/master/Pictures/Picture1.jpg)
 ![By Flight Route](https://github.com/krishnapriya25/E-Airlines-IOS-Application/blob/master/Pictures/Picture2.jpg)